Controls the creation of application shortcuts.

 Icon Index.
 This field automatically populates.

 Hotkey.
-Allows you to specify a hotkey for the user to launch the application with.
-Hotkeys are case sensitive and are entered in the following format (e.g.): Ctrl + Alt + S.
+Lets you specify a hotkey for the user to launch the application with.
+Hotkeys are case sensitive and typed in the following format (for example):

 Action Type.
 Describes what type of action this resource is.